Columbia Real Estate and Homes For SaleCity

 Like much of Middle Tennessee, Columbia is known for its rich history and outdoor recreational activities.
 For those looking to satisfy the former, Columbia is home to President James K. Polk’s Home and Museum.
-This quaint home located just off Garden Street and down the street from the Maury County Public Library holds artifacts and treasures of America’s 11th president.
+This quaint home located just off Garden Street and down the road from the Maury County Public Library holds artifacts and treasures of America’s 11th president.
 For those looking for some fresh air, head over to Maury County Park, one of Tennessee’s premier parks located just south of Columbia Central High School.
-This park sits on over 240 acres and has something for everyone from baseball fields and a football stadium to ⅛ scale steam engines and an equestrian center.
+This park sits on over 240 acres and has something for everyone from baseball fields and a football stadium to miniature steam engines and an equestrian center.
 Another one of our favorite parks is Riverwalk Park located on the Duck River where you will find walking trails, a basketball court, and a picnic area.
-Across the Duck River is Asgard Brewing Co., a craft microbrewery located in historic downtown Columbia.
+Across the Duck River is Asgard Brewing Co., a craft micro-brewery located in historic downtown Columbia.

 Columbia Farmers Fresh Market